Dr Amanda Mullin, clinical psychologist and neurodiversity keynote speaker, Sydney.

 Help Dr. Amanda Mullin Change Millions of Lives for the Better

 Dr. Amanda is turning her passion for neuroaffirming mental health education into action, with the ambitious goal of changing millions of lives for the better.

 Her work inspires individuals, teams, and organisations to embrace new perspectives and create lasting, meaningful change.
 Whether you’re an organisation looking to transform your workplace culture, a school seeking neurodiversity-affirming approaches, or an individual ready to stop masking and start thriving – let’s create meaningful change together.

-Because without mental health, there is no health.
+Get in touch → Because without mental health, there is no health.

 Subscribe to our Newsletter